 Big families equal many many happenings.
 We all interacted, mostly happily, with lots of singing and story telling and had tons of fun but often not.
 At the drop of a dime there were tumbling fights or screaming debates at any moment as resources were vied for and negotiated.
 These incredibly diverse personalities that made up my family churned out a plethora of hilarious, and not so hilarious times.
 Countless incredible memories that informed our lives.

-For my stories about my big family, click here or on the FAMILY category and enjoy.
+For my stories about my big family, click here or on the Those Were The Days! category and enjoy.
 (And leave a comment.
 I love them!)

 Left to right standing: Amy (1955), Mom (1930-2001 R.I.P.), Eva (1954), Jobe (1964), Mark (1960), Dad (1929-2008, R.I.P.), Luke (1969, in arms), Me (1966, I’m the little one at the front with one bent knee).
 Sitting: Matt (not impressed with this photo-taking, obviously, born 1956); This photo was taken at The Camp in about 1971 in Ontario, Canada.